Your ultimate guide to online fundraisers for schools

 Here are a few reasons your group may experience a less than satisfactory outcome:

-- Online Only Fundraisers are Impersonal: You can have great communication online.
+- Online School Fundraisers are Impersonal: You can have great communication online.
 Emails, texts, social media, and Zoom meetings are effective.
 But there’s something to be said about face to face interactions.
 The same is true when selling to a customer.
 Sometimes sales need to be made personally.

 - Not Enough Student’s Register: Getting students to register will drive product sales.
 Once registered, the online sales tools can be utilized.
 Like anything else, the key is getting your group to buy in.
 Do they believe in your cause?
 How will they benefit from the money raised?
 Then it’s a matter of constant follow up with your students.